 You can still play a single faction within the Big Waaagh! allegiance to take advantage of the increasing bonuses coming from the Waaagh! energy accumulating, however it’s probably not the best way.

 Starting an Orruk Warclans army can be easy, especially if you are interested in Kruleboyz as they are available in many starter sets and other products.
 Although collecting all of them can be a daunting task, especially the older models like Bonesplitterz.
-The recommendation would be to decide which style (both visually and play-wise) best fits your requirements and stick with that until you feel comfortable to explore other factions.
+The recommendation would be to decide which style (both visually and play-wise) best fits your preference and stick with that until you feel comfortable to explore other factions.

 Kruleboys rely on tricks (their main battle trait is even called Dirty Tricks) to get an advantage.
 Overall, they require more fiddling than the other allegiances because separately their units are weaker.
-It’s combined that they become strong.
+It’s when they are combined that they become strong.
 They are also the Orruk faction with the best shooting options and the ability to do mortal wounds compensates the overall low rend in the army.
 In that case you definitely favour more attacks to any other bonus to wound.

 Ironjawz are more straight-forward but they also have few combos that really benefit from wise placement of the units, for example Mighty Destroyers can be done up to 5 times in a turn if you trigger the right sequence, Mawcrusha Stomp can decimate enemy units if you activate it against the right unit, Smashing and Bashing allows you to fight before your opponent as long as you start with the easiest fights first, and so on.
 Timing is the essence, but for the most part they are a satisfying army to play.

 Bonesplitterz are similar in concept to Ironjawz but are less elite and much easier to bring down.
 They rely on their wards to survive a bit longer and even here, the timing for enabling their Waaagh! is essential (4+ ward really increases life expectancy).
 Their exploding 6s to hit are good if you can wound, and on this they lack some rend.
 Indeed, outside a spell that increases rend on mounts and the Big Stabbas, they have limited options.
-A Rogue Idol can compensate this.
 Their main drawback are the outdated models; however their cartoonish aesthetic is what draws many fans to this army.

 Orruk Warclans is a good battletome, with a bit for everyone, that will satisfy many palates.